Checklist for DiSC facilitators

 - Follow your notes, presentation or facilitation kit, and improvise when necessary.

-- Watch your pacing, your tone, and audience responses.
+- Watch your pacing, tone, and audience responses.
 Is everyone engaged?
 Is everyone learning?
 Adapt your style or content as needed.

 - Remember to use some of those tips for facilitating DiSC.